gerph/riscos-presenter/rougol/speaker-notes.md

 # 4. RISC OS Pyromaniac

 RISC OS Pyromaniac is the system that powers JFPatch-as-a-service.
-The name actually didn’t come until much later, but thanks to my friend Chris for it, otherwise it might still be called `testrun`.
+The name actually didn’t come until much later, but thanks to my friend Chris Johns for it, otherwise it might still be called `testrun`.

 So let's talk a little about how it came to be...

+---

 # RISC OS Pyromaniac
 ## How do you test RISC OS software without RISC OS?